lowspin/CarND-Proj03-Behavioral-Cloning/writeup_report.md

 * model.py - main script to create and train the model
 * mytools.py - containing miscellaneous visualization functions
 * drive.py - for driving the car in autonomous mode
-* model.h5 - containing a trained convolution neural network
+* model.h5, model.json - containing a trained convolution neural network
 * writeup_report.md (this file) - summarizing the results
 * /res/run1.mp4 - video generated from autonomous driving around track 1 (in case evaluation fails).
+* model2.py, drive2.py, model2.h5, model2.json - experimental dual-frame mode (see below)

 ####2.
 Submssion includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing